USF-IMARS/chemtax/README.md

 # CHEMTAX v2+

+The jupyter notebooks here can be used to run CHEMTAX analysis on a jupyter server with an R kernel.
+IMaRS maintains a jupyterHub server at http://35.184.210.236.
+To request an account open an issue here or contact an IMaRS systems admin.

 This project is a retooling of the CHEMTAX methods originally implemented in MATLAB (v1), then again released as a standalone software working with excel files ([v1.95](https://data.aad.gov.au/metadata/records/CHEMTAX)).

-This repo contains general information and is used for planning around the CHEMTAX-IMaRS collaboration.
+Additionally, this repo contains general information and is used for planning around the CHEMTAX-IMaRS collaboration.

 Other relevant repos:
 * [chemtax-r](https://github.com/sebastiandig/rCHEMTAX) : R port of CHEMTAX
-* [chemtax-shiny-gui](https://github.com/USF-IMARS/chemtax-shiny-gui) GUI to help with using chemtax

 [![Open a demo with myBinder.org](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/USF-IMARS/chemtax/HEAD)